wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/offline-all-in-one.rst

     .. note::
       ``server.host: 0.0.0.0`` in ``/etc/kibana/kibana.yml`` means that Kibana can be accessed from the outside and accepts all the available IPs of the host.
 This value can be changed for a specific IP if needed.

 #.
-Create the ``/usr/share/kibana/data`` directory:
+Create the ``/usr/share/kibana/data`` directory.

     .. code-block:: console

       # mkdir /usr/share/kibana/data
       # chown -R kibana:kibana /usr/share/kibana/data

 #.
-Replace ``/path/to/installation/folder`` with your actual path to the installation folder in the following command and run it to install the Wazuh Kibana plugin:
+Replace ``/path/to/installation/folder`` with your actual path to the installation folder in the following command and run it to install the Wazuh Kibana plugin.

     .. tabs::